© Hans Decoz

 As you read this book (Numerology; Key To Your Inner Self), you will note that I have described each number according to its location, taking into account its place in the chart.
 By reading the information related to the numbers in each section of this book, you will soon become intimately acquainted with their personalities.

-Numbers are so much like people that getting to know them is a continuing process.
 It would be impossible to put down all the characteristics, qualities, and idiosyncrasies that each number possesses.

 For example, Is like to take John Wayne-size steps-they swing their arms, appear very macho, and seem ready to take control of any situation-and 3s are jovial and have a bounce to their walk.
 Also, 7s are big readers; 4s know the value of a dollar; but 8s know how to earn large sums, and spend them, too.
 These are some of the less obvious characteristics with which you will become familiar by studying this book, and you can relate the information to your own life, and to that of others.

-Every human characteristic, quality, or idiosyncrasy is represented in one of the nine cardinal numbers.
 Just as human DNA molecule is made up of four basic nucleic acids that are arranged in a complex, and unique spiraling ladder, so too, do the nine cardinal numbers represent nine archetypal human qualities that are also present in each of us.
 These nine archetypes are arranged uniquely in us all to form a specific personality with unique strengths and weaknesses.

 These nine numbers not only symbolized nine specific archetypes, but also nine stages of development that all of us pass through in order to complete our growth and maturity.
 As you read this book, you will see how these numbers describe human characteristics, as well as the various cycles through which we all evolve during life’s journey.